isomerpages/moe-queenstownsec/_cca/Performing Arts/Chinese Dance.md

 **Awards**
 ----------

-*   Singapore Youth Festival 2023 Art Presentation: Certificate of Accomplishment
+*   Singapore Youth Festival 2023 Art Presentation:&nbsp;Certificate&nbsp;of Accomplishment

 **More Information on the CCA**
 -------------------------------

-The Quest Dance – Chinese continues to nurture new talent with the admission of Secondary 1 members into our fold.
-Some of the new cohort have dance background and this adds strength to our dance troupe.
-In their two years with us, students develop grace and skill as dancers, assets to their future endeavours.
-We also strive to develop values through dance such as the importance of self- discipline and punctuality.
-It has been a year filled with opportunities for growth and service to the community.
-Here are some of the highlights.
+Our girls put in much time and effort towards the preparation of the Singapore Youth Festival 2023 Art Presentation.
+The hard work and practices gel the members closer, and the girls build deeper friendship among themselves.
+Our dance troupe was both excited and glad that we were able to participate in both internal and external performance for our fellow schoolmate and members of the public.
+These are the activities and events that we have participated: <br>
+1. Chinese New Year Concert (School) <br>
+2. Chinese Dance Day Camp in School <br>
+3. Singapore Youth Festival Arts Presentation (Certificate of Accomplishment) <br>
+4. Speech Day Concert <br>
+5. Deepavali School Concert

 **Join Us!**
 ------------